child support

 Income has to be determined first before the child support guidelines can be used.
 A self employed payor will generally have a tougher time having his/her income accepted by the recipient due to the number of tax write offs the self employed payor will deduct against their income.
 Some deductions will be contested, and some are added back into the income.
 A self employed payor will argue their line 150 income on their previous year income tax return is the income to be used for the purpose of calculating child support.

 A salaried employee’s income is easier to accept since they are institutionally employed and the income comes from one source which is the employer.
 The employer is legally required to complete a T-4 on behalf of the employee.
 There can be taxable and non taxable benefits an employee receives also.
 Taxable benefits are included in income such as gym memberships, housing, or a meal plan.
-Veena Pohani or her associates can help establish what are taxable and non taxable benefits.
+Veena Pohani, Barrister and Solicitor can help establish what are taxable and non taxable benefits.

 When there are stock options, or RSU’s known as restricted stock units and they are cashed by an employee, this will get calculated as income as well unless they are being equalized as property.